 Most dog owners will scan the ingredient list of their dog foods to ensure that potatoes are not present, but they are often there under different names.
 They are commonly listed as potato starch or potato protein, leading consumers to believe that isolated nutrients are fine.
 However, the amino acids in potato-based proteins have a different profile than meat, which is far superior.
 This protein is not as easy to digest and absorb and does not contain the complete amino acid profile that your pooch needs to thrive.
 Potato starch is typically used as a binding or thickening agent in dry dog foods and contains little or no nutritional value.

-The best dog food without potatoes according to our tests is the Life Protection Formula dog food from Blue Buffalo.
+The best dog food without potatoes according to our tests is The Farmer’s Dog Chicken Recipe.
 It is made with real chicken for the quality, meat-based protein that your dog needs to thrive and build and maintain lean muscle mass.
-The food also contains brown rice, oatmeal, and barley, as well as fishmeal and flaxseed for the essential omega-3 and -6 fatty acids and immune-boosting antioxidants.
+The food also contains the essential omega-3 and -6 fatty acids and immune-boosting antioxidants.
 It is also free from corn, wheat, and soy “filler” products.

 The best dog food without potatoes for the money is the Nurish Just 6 from Rachael Ray.
 The limited ingredient food is made with just six ingredients, including lamb meal for high-quality protein, carbohydrates like brown rice for sustained energy, and chelated minerals and beneficial vitamins E and C. Also, it is free from corn, wheat, soy, and artificial colors, flavors, and preservatives.